janshul95/janshul95/README.md

-- 👋 Hi, I’m @janshul95
+- 👋 Hi, I’m Anshul Jain
+- I am a Software Consultant
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML projects
-- 📫 How to reach me ...
+- 📫 How to reach me anshul.iitdhn@gmail.com

 <!---
 janshul95/janshul95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.